passcod/blook/2017-apr-11-storing-associations-of-values.md

 ---

 This is a description of an algorithm for a particular pattern I've encountered several times throughout my programming and systems designing experience.
-The technique and algorithm is quite simple.
-It probably exists elsewhere already (although I've looked and not found, but perhaps not with the right terminology).
-Nevertheless:
+It's fairly simple, but nevertheless:

 The pattern is this: you have a set of values, let's call them _vertices_, and you want to associate them together, let's call that association an _edge_,